 In the July 2015 flow forecast ESR also used month-to-date securitization volumes for Ginnie to raise the near-term actuals for Ginnie and lowered the remaining periods by an off-setting amount to keep the annual Ginnie Mae volume unchanged.
 In ESR could also make adjustments to our Freddie volumes forecast using their month-to-date securitizations volumes as well.

 A dry run is planned for 2017 Q4 which will allow for the forecasting team to understand how (or if) we will be able to use incoming data to adjust the model forecast.

 Fannie Liquidation Share

-In order to provide a scenario-consistent and management assumption-consistent view of liquidation share, we rely on a time series projection of refi originations.
-This was formerly formally documented as the Refi Equation Component (or REC, see Refi Originations Model document for more details).

-The REC model is a time series model with the following form:

-logRefi Orignst=ρlogRefi Orignst-1+b0+b1×rate incentivet+b2×HPItHPIt-24+νt

-νt~iid0,σ2

-Where rate incentivet is defined as the difference between the current FRM 30 rate and its moving average in the most recent 30 months.
-The HPI used in estimation and forecast is the FNMA HPI and its forecast.
-The interest rate is the FRM 30 rate used in both CCFA and LFM models.
-The parameters are estimated with data from January 1994 to December 2016 and the estimates are given by:

-Parameters for Refi Equation Component